emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 - If your object is using `unknownProperty` you must continue to use `get`.
 Using an ES5 getter on an object with `unknownProperty` will cause an assertion failure in development.
 - Ember Data returns promise proxy objects when you read an async relationship and from other API.
 Ember proxy objects, including promise proxies, still require that you call `get` to read values.

 With these caveats in mind, how should you know if you can convert a `get` call to a native getter?
-If you have code where `get` is called on `this` you likely can convert it.
+If you have code where `get` is called on `this`, you likely can convert it.
 If you have a `get` on another object, `anything.get('foo')`, you should exercise caution when converting to a native getter.

 The community-provided [es5-getter-ember-codemod](https://github.com/rondale-sc/es5-getter-ember-codemod) is a great way to convert your existing codebase to ES5 getters.
 It follows the conservative guidelines and only converts `this.get`.
 Note that it cannot make all possible conversions to the new API, nor can it ensure 100% of the conversions it makes are correct.
 If your app has poor test coverage or you lack any confidence in your ability to make regression checks, a manual and gradual conversion process may be more appropriate.